saurabhpro/sieve-of-eratosthenes-akka/README.md

-# Sieve of Eratothenes with Akka
+# Sieve of Eratosthenes with Akka

 **Problem:** How many primes are there less than an integer N?